 There are four main types of portable air compressors to choose from.

-- Pancake compressors– These have a round and flat tank with the motor on the bottom and pump on top.
-Its design allows for better stability and they take up less space compared to the other types.
+- Pancake compressors– These have a round, flat tank with the motor on the bottom and a pump on top.
+Its design allows for better stability, and they take up less space compared to the other types.

 - Hot dog air compressor– This type has a horizontal, single, cylindrical tank with the motor and pump on top.
 They are available in a range of sizes.